blucin/django-practicals-pwp-sem5/README.md

-# Python and Web Programming Practical 9
+# Python and Web Programming Practicals

 <!-- metadata (use pandoc)
 % title: Python and Web Programming Practical 9